browserengineering/book/book/scripts.md

 input.addEventListener("change", lengthCheck);
 ```

-Try it out.
-Write a really long comment and you should see the page
+Try it out: write a long comment and you should see the page warning
-warning you that the comment is too long.
-By the way, we might want to
+you that the comment is too long.
+By the way, we might want to make it
-make it stand out more, so let\'s go ahead and add another URL to our
+stand out more, so let\'s go ahead and add another URL to our web
-web server, `/common.css`, with the contents:
+server, `/comment.css`, with the contents:

 ``` {.css}
 #errors { font-weight: bold; color: red; }
 ```

-This is a good step toward limiting the length of guest book entries,
-but there\'s still nothing stopping the user from writing a long
+Now we tell the user that their comment is too long, but—oops!— the
-comment, ignoring the error message, and submitting the guest book entry
+user can still ignore the error message, and submitting the guest book
-anway.
-So far...
+entry anyway.

 Event defaults
 ==============

-So far when an event is generated, my browser will run all of the
+So far, when an event is generated, the browser will run the handlers,
-associated handlers, and then do whatever default action was associated
+and then *also* do whatever it normally does for that event.
+I'd now
-with that event.
-However, in real browsers, JavaScript code can also
-*cancel* the default action.
+like JavaScript code to be able to *cancel* that default action.

-There are a few moving pieces involved with that.
-First of all, event
+There are a few steps involved.
+First of all, event handlers should
-handlers in JavaScript receive an *event object* as an argument.
-That
+receive an *event object* as an argument.
+That object should have a
-object has a `preventDefault` method, and if JavaScript calls it, the
+`preventDefault` method.
+When that method is called, the default
-default action won\'t occur.
-Let\'s implement that.
+action shouldn\'t occur.

 First of all, we\'ll need event objects.
 Back to our JS runtime: